 Peau De Loup

-This Canadian based brand pride themselves on making clothes that fit bodies – not genders. specialising in designing outfits that are based on traditional men’s wear lines and tailoring them to female and non-binary bodies.
-The have a great range of blazers and waistcoats that you can put together to get the exact look and feel that works for you.
+This Canadian-based brand pride themselves on making clothes that fit bodies – not genders.
+Specializing in designing outfits that are based on traditional men’s wear lines and tailoring them to female and non-binary bodies.
+They have a great range of blazers and waistcoats that you can put together to get the exact look and feel that works for you.

 Price Range: $250 for a blazer and waistcoat – Shop Now